tborowy/egghead-exercises/README.md

 ##Exercise 35b: Directive Communication

 ##Summary
-Sometimes directive have to use data from another directives and controllers, in this application must build chain directives which display template when previous directive is set to.
+Sometimes directive have to use data from another directives and controllers, in this application you have to build chain of directives which display template when previous directive is set to.
+Complete `country`, `state` and `details`.

+You start with ready controllers, services and templates.
+Take a look at **home.html** file where you find nested directives used in the correct order.

 ##Goals

-  * after you select country, you should be able to select state
+  * after you select **country**, you should be able to select **state**
-  * when country and state are selected you should see table with state details
+  * when **country** and **state** are selected you should see table with **state details**
-  * **home.html** is default page
-  * don't change any of views
   * take a look at method:
-    * **getListState** - returns list from listState which you choose
+    * `getListState` - return the list of states selected country
-    * **getDetails** - returns details state which You choose (country and state)
+    * `getDetails` - return state details selected state
-  * after you choose country - you should be able to choodcomplete directives to achieve the effect as in **Results** section

 ##Before you start, please refer to:
 * [angularjs-directive-communication](https://egghead.io/lessons/angularjs-directive-communication)